 Charities are usually good at not properly solving problems.
 Why?
 Because they only ever look at other charities for a solution.
 This is the key; you won’t find a solution if your search only includes the same organisations as your own, or the same groups that are also experiencing the same problem.

-However, more recently Trusty went to an event where a neonatal team presented the way they had solved a problem.
+However, more recently at an event there was a neonatal team presenting the way they had solved a problem.
 They had an issue moving one of the neonatal pods from one place to another because all the leads and equipment.
 They thought about who had similar issues.
 Who did they come up with?
 Formula 1 teams.

 The neonatal team stood back and thought about the problem not the context.
 It didn’t matter the equipment was not neonatal support or even medical, the crux of the problem was moving a mass of individual items that had to be moved together and at speed.